Plus17/TIL/_posts/2019-10-22-comparing-dates-the-right-way.md

 early_may = ~D[2019-02-01]
 ```

-if you compare this using `<` the result is:
+if you compare this using "<" the result is:

 ```elixir
 iex(1)> early_may < late_january
 true
 ```

-the result is clearly incorrect.
+this is clearly incorrect.

 The rigth way